daniaokuye/winnerineast.github.io/README.md

 - [tabler](https://github.com/winnerineast/tabler):Premium and Open Source dashboard template with responsive and high-quality UI.

 ## <a name="SearchEngine">Search Engine</a>
+- [faiss](https://github.com/winnerineast/faiss):Faiss is a library for efficient similarity search and clustering of dense vectors.
+It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
+It also contains supporting code for evaluation and parameter tuning.
+Faiss is written in C++ with complete wrappers for Python/numpy.
+Some of the most useful algorithms are implemented on the GPU.
+It is developed by Facebook AI Research.
 - [Python Autocomplete](https://github.com/winnerineast/python_autocomplete): This a toy project we started to see how well a simple LSTM model can autocomplete python code.
 - [source graph](https://github.com/winnerineast/sourcegraph):Code search and navigation tools.